lirantal/nodejs-cli-apps-best-practices/README.md

 ℹ️ **Details**

-Use environment variables as well as command line arguments to set debug and turn on extended verbosity levels.
+Use environment variables as well as command line arguments to enable extended debug verbosity levels.
 Where it make sense in your code, plant debug messages that aid the user, and the maintainer, to understand the program flow, inputs and outputs, and other pieces of information that make problem solving easier.

 📦 **Recommended packages**